zgornel/Garamond.jl/docs/src/index.md

 # Introduction

 Garamond is a small, flexible neural and data search engine.
-It can be used both as a Julia package, with search functionality available through API method calls or as a standalone search server, with search functionality accessible through clients that communicate with the server.
+Search functionality available through API method calls from Julia code or through communication with a Garamond search server.

-Internally, the engine's architecture is that of an ensemble of searchers, with an analytical database as data backend.
-Each searcher has its own characteristics i.e. ways of embedding documents, searching through the vectors and the search results from all searchers can be combined in a variety of ways.
-The engine supports runtime loading and use of custom data loaders, recommendation engines and result rankers.

 ## Installation